AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
 - Changes really slow on large list
+- Initial value not showing on Number input
 - Copy/Paste multiple not working
 - Select element on preview not highlighting
 - Query with MemoryDataStore not updating